yamamushi/TheAether/docs/events.md

 As described in the following section, each type of event has varying fields that are applicable to them.

+**PrivateResponse**
+_bool_

+Whether or not to send a return message as a private message rather than a public one.

 **Attachable**
 _bool_

 Whether or not an event can be attached to a user or not.
 You would set this to true if this event is supposed to be tied to a user as part of a conversation (so that others in the room cannot trigger it).

 If set to _false_ all users will trigger event.